CIA activities in Laos: 1960

 The U.S. encouraged Phoumi Nosavan, in December, to attack Kong Le's battalion in Vientiane.

 Kong Le retreated to the strategic Plaine des Jarres, joining forces with the Pathet Lao.
 The Soviet Union poured in supplies by air, and Communist North Vietnam contributed tough guerrilla cadres.
 When Phoumi's army advanced, it was badly beaten in a series of noisy but largely bloodless battles.
 Phoumi got some breathing space when, in the spring of 1961, the government eagerly agreed to a ceasefire.

-From 1960 to 1975 The CIA ran a clandestine sideshow to the Vietnam war in Laos.
+From 1960 to 1975 the CIA ran a clandestine sideshow to the Vietnam War within Laos.
 Long Cheng was a secret air base built by the CIA during the Vietnam war.
 This base was so secretive that not even Congress was aware of its existence.
 Long Cheng was unmarked, un-mapped and known only by a select few.
-It became the CIA Headquarter during the Vietnam war and was so active that more than four hundred flights flew to and from Long Cheng on a daily basis.
+It became the CIA headquarters during the Vietnam War and was so active that more than four hundred flights flew to and from Long Cheng on a daily basis.
 The secret operations in Laos grew into the largest CIA operation in history.
 Laos was used as a pawn for its strategic positioning between its neighboring countries from which the United States could launch military attacks.
-Laos has been reported as the most intensely bombed country in the history of Air Strike War.
+Laos has been reported as the most intensely bombed country in the history of war.
 More bombs were dropped in the "Plain of Jars" than anywhere else in the world.
 Before the war started, more than 50 thousand people lived there, many of whom belonged to the Hmong tribe.
 When fighter jets could not reach their targets, they would unload bombs on Laos because of the inability to land with bombs on board.
-For a period of nine years, the U.S. Air Force conducted Air Strike missions against Laos every eight minutes.
+For a period of nine years, the U.S. Air Force conducted bombing missions against Laos every eight minutes.
 The worst bombings were around Long Cheng and Sam Thong.

 In 1971 three journalists made it to Laos, uncovered the secret airbase and attempted to expose Long Cheng to the public.
 Their discovery, however, did not make the front page news.
 The U.S. military informed U.S. citizens that it was conducting a humanitarian mission in Laos.
 The media fabricated stories about U.S. building hospitals and providing development aid to Laos.
-While secret Airstrikes were taking place in other provinces of Laos, Americans in the capital of Laos, Vientiane, were unaware of the situation.
-The U.S. sent $454 million dollars in aid to Vientiane and built this façade to keep their covert operations in motion.
+While secret airstrikes were taking place in other provinces of Laos, Americans in the capital of Laos, Vientiane, were unaware of the situation.
+The U.S. sent $454 million in aid to Vientiane and built this façade to keep their covert operations in motion.
 Finally, in 1975, the CIA evacuated Laos after the communist Pathet won the civil war.